-State Human Rights Law (HRL)
+New York State Human Rights Law (HRL)

-The HRL, codified as N.Y.
-Executive Law, art.
-15, Section 290 et seq., applies to all employers in New York State with regard to sexual harassment, and protects covered persons, regardless of immigration status.
+The HRL, codified in the Executive Law, Art.
+15, Section 290 et seq., applies to all employers in New York State with regard to sexual discrimination, including sexual harassment, and protects covered persons regardless of immigration status.
 A complaint alleging violation of the HRL may be filed either with the Division of Human Rights (DHR) or in New York State Supreme Court.

-Complaints with DHR may be filed any time within one year (three years beginning August 12, 2020) of the harassment.
-If an individual did not file with DHR, they can sue directly in state court under the HRL, within three years of the alleged sexual harassment.
+Complaints with the DHR may be filed any time within one year (three years beginning August 12, 2020) of the discrimination.
+If an individual did not file with the DHR, they can sue directly in state court under the HRL, within three years of the alleged sexual discrimination.
 An individual may not file with DHR if they have already filed a HRL complaint in state court.

-Complaining internally to the District does not extend the time to file with DHR or in court.
+Complaining internally to the District does not extend the time to file with the DHR or in court.
 The one year or three years is counted from the date of the most recent incident of harassment.

-Individuals do not need an attorney to file a complaint with DHR, and there is no cost to file with DHR.
+Individuals do not need an attorney to file a complaint with the DHR, and there is no cost to file with the DHR.

-DHR will investigate the complaint and determine whether there is probable cause to believe that sexual harassment has occurred.
+The DHR will investigate the complaint and determine whether there is probable cause to believe that sexual discrimination has occurred.
 Probable cause cases are forwarded to a public hearing before an administrative law judge.
-If sexual harassment is found after a hearing, DHR has the power to award relief, which varies but may include requiring the District to take action to stop the harassment, or redress the damage caused, including paying of monetary damages, attorney's fees, and civil fines.
+If sexual discrimination is found after a hearing, the DHR has the power to award relief, which varies but may include requiring the District to take action to stop the discrimination or redress the damage caused, including paying of monetary damages, attorney's fees, and civil fines.

-DHR's main office contact information is: NYS Division of Human Rights, One Fordham Plaza, Fourth Floor, Bronx, New York 10458.
+The DHR's main office contact information is: NYS Division of Human Rights, One Fordham Plaza, Fourth Floor, Bronx, New York 10458.
 Individuals may call (718) 741-8400 or visit: www.dhr.ny.gov.